concur/developer.concur.com/src/api-reference/invoice/purchase-request-endpoints.markdown

     POST  /purchaserequest/v4/purchaserequests

 Create a Purchase Request based on provided header and line item details.
-If the request is valid it returns back a unique identifier to look at purchase request details and creates a purchase request in back ground.
+If the request is valid it returns back a unique identifier to look at purchase request details and creates a purchase request.

 ### <a name="8"></a>Scopes